fybrik/fybrik/site/docs/concepts/taxonomy.md

 Fybrik validates the structures and values it receives from all external components.

-Webhooks are used for validation of FybrikApplication.yaml and for FybrikModule.yaml if webhooks are enabled.
-If not enabled, the validation is done in the FybrikApplication controller (manager) and the FybrikModule controller.
+For interface components (FybrikApplication and FybrikModule), validation occurs when the resource is created, updated or deleted.
+How validation errors are received depends on whether fybrik is deployed with webhooks or not.

-If webhooks are enabled then invalid yamls are automatically rejected and no resource is created.
-However, if webhooks are turned off the resource is created and an error is indicated in its status should taxonomy validation fail.
+1. If webhooks are deployed, errors are received from the kubernetes command (ex: `kubectl apply` ) and no resource is created.
+2. If webhooks are *not* deployed, validation is done in the resource's controller.
+If there is an error, the resource is created but its status will contain the error.
+(Note: These resources will need to manually be removed by the person creating them.)

 ## Summary